berzerk0/BEWGor/README.md

 # BEWGor - Bull's Eye Wordlist Generator
-## *Pick your knows!*
+*Pick your knows!*

 #### Does your password rely on predictable patterns of accessible info?

 __Inspired by and based on [Mebus' CUPP](https://github.com/Mebus/cupp)__

-ALPHA RELEASE COMING BEFORE THE END OF MAY 2017

-## Under Construction, no code YET - working out the kinks.
+ALPHA RELEASED 27 May 2017

 ![Pick Your Knows!](https://raw.githubusercontent.com/berzerk0/BEWGor/master/bewgor_nose.png)